SmokinCaterpillar/blog/2017_01_22_lightning/lightning.md

 And the best part is, the *Lighnting Network* is not coming in the distant future.
 Instead, it is (almost) here.
 You can already buy a [VPN connection](https://news.bitcoin.com/vpn-provider-now-accepts-lightning-network-payments/) with *Lightning* or [top up your phone](https://www.coindesk.com/payment-provider-bitrefill-runs-successful-lightning-transaction-test/).
 Moreover, you can even try Lightning yourself in action, on a testnet though, at [HTLC.me](https://htlc.me/).

 However, all *Lightning* implementations are still in a testing phase and undergo development.
 Moreover, some open questions remain: Will the *Lightning Network* lead to a more centralized Bitcoin system?
 Will there be major payment hubs routing everyone's payments?
 The *Lightning Network* would than be in the hands of a few.
-If being banned or censored by the hubs, one would have to turn back to the bare-bone Bitcoin network and bypass *Lightning* with "on chain" transactions.
+If being banned or censored by the hubs, one would have to turn back to the bare-bone Bitcoin network and bypass *Lightning* with *on chain* transactions.

 Will *Lightning* be established in time?
 The network cannot just be turned *on* like a light switch.
 It needs to grow and it will take time until the technology is established.
 Maybe all these endeavors come to late and other currencies will overtake Bitcoin, like [RaiBlocks](https://raiblocks.net/) having no fees utilizing a block lattice instead of a chain.
 Indeed, 2018 will be decisive for Bitcoin and show if *Lightning* can turn the tables.